 Common issues & solutions

-If you find any bugs/errors that you cannot solve, please open an issue on GitHub
+If you find any issues that you cannot solve, please get in touch through our help pages!

 General solutions

-in a terminal to make sure you are running the latest version of PlanetMapper.
+Update PlanetMapper to make sure you are running the latest version.
 It is possible that your bug may have been fixed in a recent update (you can also check the release notes for each version on GitHub).

 Installation issues